Air quality

 What can I do to help?

-• If every car in Hammersmith & Fulham were driven 5 miles less per week it would remove more than 10 million miles of traffic off the roads each year
+- If every car in Hammersmith & Fulham were driven 5 miles less per week it would remove more than 10 million miles of traffic off H&F roads each year

-• Switch off the engine when idling.
+- Switch off the engine when the car is stationary.
 Idling engines burn fuel and waste money.
-Sitting stationary is zero miles per gallon, switch off the engine whenever it is safe to do so.
+Sitting stationary is zero miles per gallon, switch off the engine whenever it is safe to do so

 Following this advice will help you do your bit to improve local air quality.
 It will also help reduce CO2 a greenhouse gas that contributes to global warming.